mkoslacz/minimal-mistakes/_posts/2017-01-31-why-shall-i-choose-viper-architecture.markdown

 ## How to split?

 Fellow mobile developer, at the very beginning, most probably you implemented your first hello world app, and then started to explore the depths of your platform.
-Very quickly you have realized that your Activities / View Controllers have grown to the enormous size, making you flea to the Google to find some solution for that.
+Very quickly you have realized that your Activities/View Controllers have grown to the enormous size, making you flea to the Google to find some solution for that.
 Then you found it, the glorious MVP/MVC/MVVM/MV-something architecture that claimed it will resolve your problem for more than sure.
 So you grabbed your coffee, rushed the keyboard and rewrote your app in the brand new, proper way.

 After a few pretty long hours you laid back in the moment of enjoyment of the great piece of software you have just crafted.
 But then you have frozen in horror.
-Your Activities / View Controllers are pretty slim right now, but wait, we have another god-class, the Controller/Presenter/ViewModel!
+Your Activities/View Controllers are pretty slim right now, but wait, we have another god-class, the Controller/Presenter/ViewModel!
 Oh noes, they are responsible of handling the routing through the app, data management, interacting with system framework and many other things!
 That nasty classes for sure do not fulfill the idea of the [Single Responsibility Principle][srp].

-*What shall I do now?* Some senior developer looked at you with indulgence and advised warmly: *"Delegate your responsibilities from presenter"*.
+*What shall I do now?* Some senior developer looked at you with indulgence and advised warmly: *Delegate your responsibilities from presenter*.
 Do what?
 Delegate what?
-After a quick research you instantly cached up, but then you got stuck again. *"I still don't know what I shall delegate!
+After a quick research you instantly cached up, but then you got stuck again. *I still don't know what I shall delegate!
 How do I know if I should delegate every method, bunch of them, or maybe shall I just split the presenter to the half?
-I'm just a junior developer, I don't have a such intuition!"*"
+I'm just a junior developer, I don't have a such intuition!*

 ## How to test?